At the Miami Herald, newsroom turns into shelter for reporters and their families

 Even reporters from other news outlets, including NPR and The New York Times, chose to hunker down in the Herald's newsroom as Irma battered the state with high winds, pounding rain, and dangerous storm surge.

-Frances Robles, a reporter for the Times, told CNNMoney she had been looking for a place to stay in the Miami after covering Hurricane Irma in Puerto Rico.
+Frances Robles, a reporter for the Times, told CNNMoney she had been looking for a place to stay in the Miami area after covering Hurricane Irma in Puerto Rico.

 "I came back and didn't have a plan.
 Everyone I knew had evacuated.
 And I was in this panicked moment where I thought, 'Oh my gosh.
 I don't have anywhere to go,'" Robles said.
 "I used to work at the Miami Herald.
 So I thought to myself, 'What would I have done then?'
 Well, I would have gone to the Herald.
 So then it was like 'bing' when I remembered there was a place that would have generators, air mattresses, bathrooms, and stuff like that."

-Note: Correction: An earlier version of this article misspelled the last name of Herald reporter Nick Nehamas.